duleorlovic/config/README.md

 For Keyboard Shortcuts we use **Automator** to create services which copied to `~/config/bashrc/mac_scripts/Library/Services/activateWindowH.workflow`

-Services are called on Keyboard Shortcuts.
+For macOS services are called on Keyboard Shortcuts.
 Inside service we call scripts which are written using **Script Editor** like `~/config/bashrc/mac_scripts/mac_activate_window.scpt`

 We call scpt file from shell using osascript but we need to enable Privacy ->